wkrzywiec/wkrzywiec.github.io/content/posts/052_event-sourcing-part-1/index.md

 Another approach, similar to the previous one, involves temporarily storing resulting events within the domain object itself.
 Again, the events would be created within the domain object, but instead of being returned after the method is invoked, they would be added to a list of events maintained by the domain object:

-This version conveys the advantages of the proposed approach clearly.
-Let me know if you need further adjustments!

 ```java
 class Delivery {